Changissnz/nu_merchant_principal/README.md

 description of the Game of Spilling Secrets lacks the form of algebraic/economic rigidity found in simpler decision-making situations.
-Attempting to add quantitative definition to this game requires operation on multi-layered algebraic expressions (i.e. inequalities, matrices).
+Attempting to add quantitative definition to this game requires multi-layered algebraic expressions (i.e. inequalities, matrices), for use as decision-making operating environments.